ThetaTau/CMT/docs/install.md

 Build the docker image

     docker-compose -f local.yml build

+Run the image for the first time

+    docker-compose -f local.yml up

+Kill the image with ctrl+c

 Then you will need to create a super user, generally locally I use user test and email test@gmail.com and a password easy to remember